Formation of abiogenic hydrocarbons in supercritical fluids under Earth's upper mantle conditions: Introduction

-In Earth's upper mantle, at depths of 100–420 km, pressure (P) and temperature (T) reach approximately 13 GPa and 1700 K, respectively \cite{Thompson1992Water}.
-Experimental investigation of chemical reactions under such extreme P-T conditions remains highly challenging \cite{Kolesnikov2009Methane}.
-First-principles atomistic simulations, which require neither experimental input nor empirical parameters, have been successfully applied to study prebiotic chemistry, providing crucial molecular-level insights \cite{Gygi2005Abinitio}.
-Spanu et al. applied ab initio molecular dynamics (AIMD) simulations to show that larger hydrocarbons are thermodynamically favored in Earth's deep interior \cite{Spanu2011Stability}.
+In Earth's upper mantle, pressure (P) and temperature (T) reach approximately 13 GPa and 1700 K, respectively \cite{Thompson1992Water}.
+Many recent geochemical studies provide compelling evidence for a free aqueous fluid phase in the upper mantle \cite{Manning2013Chemistry, Tschauner2018Ice-VII, Sverjensky2020Changing,bali2013water}.
+Geological fluids in the upper mantle have traditionally been simulated as simple mixtures of small volatile molecules, e.g., H$_2$O, CO$_2$, CO, CH$_4$, H$_2$ \cite{Zhang2009Model}; however, recent experimental and theoretical studies have revealed the significant roles played by chemical reactions at supercritical conditions in Earth’s lithosphere \cite{Pan2013Dielectric, Sverjensky2014Important, Pan2016Fate, Abramson2017Water-carbon, kolesnikov2017chemistry, Stolte2019Large, Sverjensky2020Changing, dettori2020carbon, stolte2021water, stolte2022nanoconfinement, li2024synthesis, fei2025abiotic}.
+Experimental investigation of reactions under such extreme P-T conditions remains highly challenging \cite{Kolesnikov2009Methane, Lobanov2013Carbon, McCollom2013Laboratory}.
+First-principles atomistic simulations, which require neither experimental input nor empirical parameters, have been successfully applied to study chemistry under extreme conditions, providing crucial molecular-level insights \cite{Gygi2005Abinitio}.
+Spanu et al. applied \textit{ab initio} molecular dynamics (AIMD) simulations to show that larger hydrocarbons are thermodynamically favored in Earth's deep interior \cite{Spanu2011Stability}.
 However, the reaction pathways for methane conversion to higher hydrocarbons still require clarification.
 Kuang and Tse applied AIMD to study reactions between H$_2$ and CaCO$_3$ under extreme P-T conditions corresponding to Earth's lower mantle and core-mantle boundary, observing the formation of tetrahedral C$_4$ moieties and water~\cite{kuang2022high}.
 Additional studies have explored methane reactions and stability at megabar pressures and temperatures of several thousand kelvins---conditions more extreme than Earth's mantle and typical of ice giant planets like Neptune and Uranus \cite{ancilotto1997dissociation, lee2011mixtures, li2011quantum}.
 Nevertheless, our understanding of abiogenic hydrocarbon reactions under upper mantle conditions remains very limited.